 Both psytrance and classical music merged together in a very long mental process to finally provoke “the call for techno” when she got twenty years of age.
 She became a DJ under the moniker “Klara Vedis”, then split the name a few years later into “Klara” for her techno productions and “Vedis” for her ambient work.
 In parallel, she pushed her technical learning to the point of opening her own mastering service, called Eos Mastering, and recently, she also created the project “Clairvoyant” to reconnect with her first love, the psytrance.

 Even though she started producing only two years after her first experiences behind the decks, we didn’t notice it immediately: her first productions were diffused into live acts, such as in her “Memoir page” for Hypnus.
 Then, her 2021 official releases “Akasha” and “Enhalon” had the effect of the famous 1980 Maxell advertisement on us: like the “blown away guy” on his chair, the releases restyled our shaggy hair…

 Laima Adelaide’s talent is also incredible, and what she made out of the original version is flawless.
-She also has a background in the classical music world, for having studied it in the University.
-Added to her natural sensitivity, she’s capable to design very complex structures, raising her productions in the cutting-edge contemporary art, at the level of the grand artists who leave an indelible imprint in the culture.
+She also has a background in the classical music world, having studied it at the University.
+Added to her natural sensitivity, she’s capable to design very complex structures, raising her productions in cutting-edge contemporary art, at the level of the grand artists who leave an indelible imprint on the culture.

 So in the end, yes, “Devotion to light” is “too good to be true”: it would not take a lot of mental adjustment to imagine the art form in a sonic museum, made to be contemplated, tasted.
 Klara, Kontinum and Laima Adelaide, along with the involved sound engineers in the mastering, have all done amazing work, and somehow contribute to making the mad world better, at least during the minutes of listening.